-In the UK, lip fillers are the most commonly searched cosmetic treatment.
+In the UK, 'lip fillers' has been amongst the most commonly searched for cosmetic treatments.
 While in the US, the American Society of Plastic Surgeons reported approximately 27,000 lip implants in 2015, a 50% increase from 2000.

-However, while impossibly plump pouts are continuously portrayed in the media as the ideal, thanks to a scientific study we now know that the "perfect" pair of lips are in fact a lot more realistic looking.
+However, while impossibly plump pouts are continuously portrayed in the media as an ideal look, a scientific study has now revealed that the "perfect" pair of lips are in fact a lot more subtle and realistic-looking.

 Surprisingly, the research revealed that the participants preferred lips where the lower part was twice as big as the upper lip.

-They also found that the ‘perfect’ lips were 50% larger than a the regular woman’s natural lip size and took up roughly 10% of the lower part of a woman’s face.
+They also found that the ‘perfect’ lips were 50 per cent larger than a the regular woman’s natural lip size and took up roughly 10 per cent of the lower part of a woman’s face.

 In visual terms, this would be something similar to the look of acting legend Sophia Loren.

 Who needs plumping glosses, we're all about the natural now.